MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/public-folders/troubleshoot-public-folder-replication.md

 ### Troubleshoot Public Folder Replication

 Select one folder that includes data on one server but not on another server, and make just that folder the focus of your troubleshooting efforts.
-In the following steps, the server that contains the data is called the **source** server; the server that does not contain the data is called the **destination** server.
+In the following steps, the server that contains the data is called the **source** server; the server that doesn't contain the data is called the **destination** server.

 #### Exchange Server 2007 and Exchange Server 2010